rthalley/dnspython/README.md

 * Many distributions have dnspython packaged for you, so you should check there first.
-* If you have pip installed, you can do `pip install dnspython`
-* If not just download the source file and unzip it, then run `sudo python setup.py install`
+* To use a wheel downloaded from PyPi, run:

+    pip install dnspython

+* To install from the source code, go into the top-level of the source code and run:

+    pip install --upgrade pip build
+    python -m build
+    pip install dist/*.whl

 * To install the latest from the master branch, run `pip install git+https://github.com/rthalley/dnspython.git`

 Dnspython's default installation does not depend on any modules other than